 - Viewer counter

-Recently, Livestream eliminated their basic plan offering in favor of their two higher-cost plans; this platform primarily targets large-scale businesses with equivalent budgets.
-Major features of their live streaming services that are important to marketers include:
+Major features of their live streaming services that are important to enterprise marketers include:

 Like any tool, live video requires some mastering.
 It also requires live streaming services.
-Hopefully this article has helped you understand the diversity of providers on the market.
-To further narrow down your choices, I recommend taking advantage of the free trials offered by many platforms.
+In this article, we’ve introduced you to the diversity of live streaming services providers on the market.
+To further narrow down your choices, I recommend taking advantage of the free trials that many platforms offer.

 Click the button below to sign up and give it a try!